Djokovic makes record-tying 8th US Open final

-NEW YORK -- Novak Djokovic served impeccably and used his typical brand of court-covering defense to reach his record-tying eighth US Open final by beating Kei Nishikori 6-3, 6-4, 6-2.
+NEW YORK -- Novak Djokovic served impeccably and used his typical brand of court-covering defense to reach his record-tying eighth US Open final by beating Kei Nishikori 6-3, 6-4, 6-2 on Friday night.

 Djokovic missed the tournament last year because of an injured right elbow that eventually required surgery.
 But he is back to his best as he bids for his third title at Flushing Meadows and 14th Grand Slam trophy overall.

-"I don't know how it looked, but it felt really good," he said of his performance Friday.
+"I don't know how it looked, but it felt really good," Djokovic said.
 "Great intensity, great focus, good game plan.
 Obviously easier said than done.
 You have to execute the shots."

 Djokovic will face 2009 champion Juan Martin del Potro in Sunday's final.
 Del Potro advanced when Rafael Nadal retired after the second set with a knee injury.